XML in API Development

 Here, “book” has a “genre” attribute and contains nested “title” and “author” elements.

-• XML allows multiple levels of nesting, creating a hierarchical structure.
+• XML allows multiple levels of nesting, creating a hierarchical structure that can represent complex data relationships.

 Example: